klinux/velero-dashboard/README.md

 ## Dependencies

 ### Minikube
-To develop minikube is necessary, this readme will not cover the minikube instalation, you need to provide minikub environment.
+To develop minikube is necessary, this readme will not cover the minikube instalation.

 ### Velero